 She wrote: ‘Ok so my faith in humanity was dented today when I went to a salon to get a facial where I was told… “you should start having Botox and fillers now before it’s too late”.’

-The mum-of-two, clearly shocked by the suggestion, then goes on to explain how this is a problem for all women but especially to young girls, whose confidence can be seriously affected by comments like this.
+The mum-of-three, clearly shocked by the suggestion, then goes on to explain how this is a problem for all women but especially to young girls, whose confidence can be seriously affected by comments like this.

 ‘How on Earth are young girls supposed to be confident and happy in their own skin when it’s being fed to them (in professional health and wellness clinics) that they need to prevent ageing using Botox and fillers before it’s too late (AT THE RIPE OLD AGE OF 28!!!!!!) my goodness.

 ‘I felt 10 years older walking out than I did walking in just because of that comment.
 I believe that people should do whatever makes them happy, if you want fillers and Botox there’s nothing wrong with that, but I don’t agree with it being pushed down your throat by people in that industry scaremongering and making the perfectly natural ageing process feel like a disease.

 ‘Anyone out there if you fancy my penny’s worth the best anti ageing you can do is look after your health and well-being.
 Anyway rant over lots of love 💛‘

 Though clearly upset by the experience, Stacey didn’t loose her signature sense of humour, accompanying the post with a silly picture of herself.